clubajax/react-state-store/README.md

 #### `subscribe(instance, subscriptions)`

-Typically used internally via `connect`, but could be used as standalone.
+Typically used internally via `connect`, but could be used as standalone with a function.

 `instance` is expected to be a React component or a standard function.
 `subscriptions` is a string, which could be: